hove-io/navitia/documentation/rfc/ptref_grammar.md

 #### Strings

 A string can be:
- * an escaped string, begining and ending with `"`, with `\x` transformed as `x` within the string
+ * an escaped string, beginning and ending with `"`, with `\x` transformed as `x` within the string
  * a basic string, composed of any letter, digit, `_`, `.`, `:`, `;`, `|` and `-`.

 Basic strings are great to easily type numbers and navitia coordinates.
-It can also handle most of the identifiers, but be warned that you will run into troubles if you use the basic string syntax in a programatic way (think of identifiers with spaces or accentuated letters).
+It can also handle most of the identifiers, but be warned that you will run into troubles if you use the basic string syntax in a programmatic way (think of identifiers with spaces or accentuated letters).

 For programatic usage, it is recommended to:
  * substitute `\` by `\\`